One moment while we redirect you to our new website: georgiayouthsymphony.org

 Camerata strings are generally playing 2 or 3 octave scales (up to 5th position) and solos from Suzuki books 3 and 4.
 They are starting to establish vibrato.
 Camerata winds are generally comfortable in keys from 4 flats to 2 sharps, know the difference between concert and written pitch, and can play a two-octave chromatic scale.

-Directed by Whitney Tinley, Sinfonia is the youngest orchestra in the GYSO program.
+Sinfonia is the youngest ensemble in the GYSO program.
 Sinfonia performs educational works, both original compositions and transcriptions, for string orchestra.

 Sinfonia students are generally playing 1 or 2 octave scales and solos from Suzuki books 1 and 2.
 First violins may play in 1st and 3rd positions.
 Players tend to have some familiarity with multiple hand positions.

-The Percussion Ensemble provides advanced high school and middle school percussionists with the opportunity to develop and improve ensemble skills on a wide variety of instruments under the guidance of John Lawless.
+The Percussion Ensemble provides advanced high school and middle school percussionists with the opportunity to develop and improve ensemble skills on a wide variety of instruments.
 In addition to performing works from the published percussion ensemble repertoire, students also have the opportunity to write works for the ensemble.

-Directed by Sam Skelton, the GYSO Jazz!
-Ensemble performs a wide variety of jazz styles with a standard big band instrumentation.
+GYSO Jazz!
+Ensemble performs a wide variety of exciting jazz styles with a standard big band instrumentation.
 Members also have opportunities to perform in a combo setting.